 The type of camera is important to consider when choosing the best camera.
 You need to choose between DSLRs, mirrorless cameras, and compact cameras.

-If you opt for Mirrorless cameras, however, the Fujifilm X100V is small and portable for outdoors and still does not compromise on image quality.
+If you opt for mirrorless cameras, however, the Fujifilm X100V is small and portable for outdoors and still does not compromise on image quality.

 Sensor Size

 Cameras with larger sensors are preferable over ones with smaller ones.
-For the best image quality and good performance even in low light, we recommend a full-frame or APS-C sensor.
+For the best image quality and good performance, even in low light, we recommend a full-frame or APS-C sensor.

 Lenses

-For the best experience, we recommend that you invest in a high-quality lens such as 300 mm or 500 mm.
+For the best experience, we recommend that you invest in a high-quality lens, such as 300 mm or 500 mm.
 This will be good for close-up shots or wildlife shots zoomed from afar.
+When choosing a lens, make sure to check whether it is compatible with your camera.

 Image Stabilization and Autofocus